andypohl/varona/docs/source/design.rst

 "Bring your own extractor"
 --------------------------
-The two functions in :doc:`varona.extract` are the **extractors** used by the main function in :doc:`varona.varona`, and the command-line application, but are meant to be replaced by an analyst with functions to suit their needs.
+The two functions in :doc:`varona.extract` are the **extractors** used by the main function in :doc:`varona.dataframe`, and the command-line application, but are meant to be replaced by an analyst with functions to suit their needs.